What is a Baptist church?

 The idea of being Reformed ties us to the Protestant Reformation.
 The Protestant Reformation was anchored on the authority and sufficiency of the Bible.
 We hold to the distinctive doctrines concerning Scripture and salvation that was foundational to the Protestant Reformation.
 This belief concerning salvation means we hold to what is sometimes termed "the doctrines of grace."
 These doctrines relate to God's sovereignty in salvation.
 Also, we seek to reform ourselves, our church, and other Christians and churches back to the Bible.
 This is a constant reformation, thus we consider ourselves "reformed and reforming."

-What is an age-integrated church?
+Are you an age-integrated church?